wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 interested in.
 The first is coherence ordering, which is established by coherence events between processors on the same memory address.
 The coherence ordering specifies that, if two processors contend on the same cache line, then the ordering of the two instructions is defined as the ordering that their corresponding processors obtain ownership of the cache line.
+The second is fence ordering, which is established by one processor executing a fence instruction, effectively dividing instructions before and after the fence into two adjacent epoches, and then the second processor establishes a coherence dependency with instructions on the later epoch.

 Based on the above observations, the paper proposes adding